mitou/jr.mitou.org/_posts/english/2024-09-01-tutoriallm.md

 ---
+lang: en
 layout: post
 title: |
-  reprODucE - 生物学に特化したシミュレーションソフト
+  TutoriaLLM - Programming learning software with AI Tutorials
 description: |
-  生物の複雑な現象を理解する上で、理論的アプローチは必要不可欠です。生物学に特化したシミュレーションソフト「reprODucE」は、直感的なインターフェイスで生命現象のグラフを作成するだけで、複雑な立式やプログラミングなしに数理モデルの構築とシミュレーションを行うことができます。reprODucEを通して多くの人に生物の理論に触れてもらえたら嬉しいです。
+  TutoriaLLM is software that connects educators and learners of programming, through interactive tutorials provided by an AI.
+Programming learners can create programmes using a block editor while talking to the AI in the browser, and connect to games such as Minecraft to try them out.
+The teacher simply creates a tutorial and the AI can deliver it to a large audience in a style tailored to the learner, without being restricted by location or time.
-permalink: /projects/2024/reproduce
+permalink: /english/projects/2024/tutoriallm
-thumbnail: /assets/img/projects/2024/reproduce.webp
+thumbnail: /assets/img/projects/2024/tutoriallm.webp
 twitter_card: summary_large_image
 ---

-{% assign pj           = site.data.projects | where_exp: "pj", "pj.id == 'reproduce'" | first %}
+{% assign pj           = site.data.projects | where_exp: "pj", "pj.id == 'tutoriallm'" | first %}
 {% assign translations = site.data.translations %}
 {% assign lang         = page.lang | default: 'ja' %}